1936 Grand Prix season: Second Half of the Season

-So the Coppa Ciano, the next major event of the calendar, was effectively was a two-way duel between Alfa Romeo and Auto Union.
+So the Coppa Ciano, the next major event of the calendar, was effectively a two-way duel between Alfa Romeo and Auto Union.
 This year the race was not run over the full 20 km Montenero course.
 Owing to safety concerns with the powerful cars, the twisty, narrow mountain section was omitted for an abbreviated 7 km coastal course around the streets of Livorno.
 After travelling barely metres off the start-line, Nuvolari was out with a broken differential.
 Pintacuda was called in to hand his car over.
 Varzi dominated the early race until his rear brake started locking, forcing his eventual retirement.
 In the meantime, Nuvolari had made up the minute he was behind and with inspired driving, took the lead.
 Rosemeyer was having an off-day, concerned about his wife embarking on an endurance flight attempt, and handed over to Stuck.
 Nuvolari was untouchable and, to the delight of the partisan crowd, led home a Ferrari 1-2-3 to once again beat the German team.
 It would prove to be the final time that Alfa Romeo beat either of the German teams.
 In the voiturette race earlier in the day, Trossi has convincingly won for Maserati after Seaman had fuel-pump issues in his Delage.
 Nicholas Embiricos, in his privateer ERA, was second.

 The next track, at Pescara, was far more suited to the raw power of the Auto Unions with its long straights.
 So the organisers inserted chicanes onto those, to break up the speeds.
 Both Ferrari and Auto Union brought four cars.
 Scuderia Torino also entered four Maseratis, although only Seaman and Ghersi arrived.
 Clemente Biondetti represented the Scuderia Marammana with a Maserati 8CM, while privateers Hans Rüesch and Austin Dobson brought their Alfa P3s.
 Varzi put in the best time, with a 10m59s, to take pole with Nuvolari (11m06s) and Brivio (11m10s) beside him, for Ferrari.
 The best Maserati was Ghersi with a distant 12m23s.
 Near the end of practice, Stuck had a big accident.
 Breaking heavily from 280 kph at the Capelle chicane, the car slapped a stone wall and slid down a slope.
 Stuck was thrown out and fortunate only to bruise his elbow from a heavy landing.
 The car was repaired overnight for Delius to drive, while Varzi's car needed a full engine-change.